slavayssiere/ws_pegass/README.md

 add a config.yml in the directory

----
 username: test
 password: test

----

-replace with your Pegass id
+replace with your Pegass id.